ed9711/Home_Constructor/README.md

 # Home_Constructor

-A web app that lets you build a mock model of your dream home and help you assess its feasibility.
+A fullstack CRUD web app that lets you build a mock model of your dream home and help you assess its feasibility.

-Requirements:
+## Requirements:

 in /client run npm install.